matrix-org/matrix-spec-proposals/proposals/2108-sync-via-server-sent-events.md

 * iOS - https://github.com/inaka/EventSource

 This proposal doesn't change the shape of Matrix events or required parameters to do state synchronization but instead propose to use a different underlying technology to do this.
-As it was suggested in the related issue:
+So:
-* lets expose `/sync/stream` URL for SSE in order to be backward compatible with other clients and servers
+* lets expose `/sync/sse` URL for SSE in order to be backward compatible with other clients and servers
 * this URL returns the same data as continually calling `/sync`
 * it accepts the same parameters as `/sync`, except `since` and `timeout`
+* it accepts additional `heartbeat_interval` parameter in seconds.
+  If not passed, server will send heartbeat payload every 5 seconds (I guess we need configuration on server side for this).
+  The server must send heartbeat payload every `heartbeat_interval` seconds.
+  The heartbeat payload has the form of the empty SSE comment `: \n\n`
-* instead of using the `since` query parameter, the next batch token will be passed through the `Last-Event-ID` header.
+* instead of using the `since` query parameter, the next batch token will be passed through the `Last-Event-ID` header
-* each event will have the same format as what `/sync` returns.
-The id of each event will be the `next_batch` token
+* each [SSE event payload][sse-payload] will have the same format as what [`/sync` returns][matrix-sync].
+The `id` of each SSE event equals to the `next_batch` token
-* the server sends events in exactly the same way that it would send responses to `/sync` calls with the `since` parameter set to the previous `next_batch`
+* the server sends SSE events in exactly the same way that it would send responses to `/sync` calls with the `since` parameter set to the previous `next_batch`

 ## Tradeoffs

 Another alternative is to implement websocket communication for state synchronization.
 So, why not websockets?
 * websockets are built over TCP protocol and requires implementation in server language
 * some proxy servers or firewalls may block websockets
-* HTTP/2 was standardized in 2015 without any mention of WebSockets and only in 2019 support for websockets over HTTP/2 was added.
+* [HTTP/2 was standardized in 2015 without any mention of WebSockets][http2-websockets]
+  and only in 2019 support for websockets over HTTP/2 was added.
 * lack of built-in support for `Last-Event-Id` and automatic reconnection